-Over the years as a care manager, I have taken care of countless patients (women especially) who have been rendered paralyzed and speechless by a tiny blood clot that blocked an artery in their brains.
+Over the years, I have taken care of countless patients (women especially) who have been rendered paralyzed and speechless by a tiny blood clot that blocked an artery in their brains.
 Sometimes it was not a clot but a hemorrhage that robbed them of the rest of their lives.

 Barbara had suffered the former, an “ischemic stroke.”